2025 Global CMT Research Convention

 • Dr. Casey Maguire, PhD, Associate Professor of Neurology, Harvard Medical School, Investigator, Associate Professor of Neurology, Mass General Research Institute

-• Leszek Lisowski, MD, PhD, Unit Head, Translational Vectorology Unit, Children’s Medical Research Institute
+• Dr. Leszek Lisowski, MD, PhD, Unit Head, Translational Vectorology Unit, Children’s Medical Research Institute

 Friday, September 26, 2025: